vishan01/Imagetory/README.md

 ## Getting Started

-Follow the steps below to set up and run the ReImage Streamlit Hugging Face LLM Application on your local machine.
+Follow the steps below to set up and run the Imagetory Streamlit Hugging Face LLM Application on your local machine.

 ### Prerequisites